paveldn/haier-esphome/README.md

 <p><a href="./img/KZW-W002.jpg?raw=true"><img src="./img/KZW-W002.jpg?raw=true" height="50%" width="50%"></a></p>

 This module can't be reused, and you need to replace it with an ESP (RPI pico w) module.
 The USB connector on a board doesn't support the USB protocol.
-It is a UART port that just uses a USB connector.
+It is a UART port that just uses a normal USB connector, so no USB UART cable.
 To connect the ESP board to your AC you can cut a USB type A cable and connect wires to the climate connector.

 **Haier UART pinout:**
 | Board | USB | Wire color | ESP module |